invadergir/robotframework-pykafka/README.md

 ### Python Version Support

-Support is guaranteed for Python 2.7.X only at this time.
-It has not been tested on anything else.
-All dependent libs should work under 3 but we have not tested yet.
+Support is guaranteed for Python 3.X.

 ### Installing